ssdev-95/ignite-2022-module-04-ignite-shop/README.md

 - [x] User can purchase one or more products from cart

-- [x] User can se how many items and the total price from cart
+- [x] User can see how many items and the total price from cart

 - [x] User can access details of a single product and purchase it from there